 “There we go.”
 Michael states.

 “You don’t owe me any thanks Kane.”

 “Well, you better get some rest.
 I left some clothes for you to get dressed.”

 Michael leaves the room as Kane rests his head back down on the pillow.
 He knows he will have to spend some time in Noname before his arm is fully functional.
 Time he’ll spend getting information on Caleb or John.
 He explores the streets of Noname before seeing the local Saloon.
-There’s about ten vehicles around, so Kane figures their aught to be a crowd waiting for him.
+There are about ten vehicles around, so Kane figures their ought to be a crowd waiting for him.
 He walks by a black pick up on the far end of the car park before heading for the front door.

 Inside he sees the crowd he had predicted.
 The building had certainly seen better days, but after The Collapse, a roof and cheap beer on tap was considered fancy.
 Kane looks around the crowd to see an older man sitting a table, waving at him.
-The man wears a camouflage jacket, and has long grey hair and beard.
+The man wears a camouflage jacket and has long grey hair and beard.
 Kane sits down so the man says “You must be the burned man?”